Complete Combustion Reaction and Incomplete Combustion Reaction Formula

 The gases of primary concern are CO (carbon monoxide) and NOX (nitric oxide and nitrogen dioxide).

-These gases can be produced during combustion.
+These gases can be produced during combustion reaction.

 Indoor gas heaters must meet or surpass these strict standards, for Australian certification.